 Some photographers make light-weight coffee table books from awesome book makers like Canvera, Blurb, WHCC etc. while others choose to create Fabulous Leather or Canvas bound albums from book makers like Leather Craftsmen, La Vie, Canvera, Graphistudio etc. Coffee table books are Hard-back, light, and have thicker-than-magazine style pages.
 A 12×12 60 page coffee table book would generally range between 20-50k ($400-$1000) depending on the quality of the product and the design.
 A similar album can cost anywhere from 20k-100k ($400-$2000), and 40-60 pages might be the upper limit for such a book!
 Whatever your taste or liking might be – see some pictures & understand the product before you go ahead and order that through your photographer.
 Remember – your pictures will make or break an album.
 Without beautiful pictures, the most high-quality & expensive albums will look cheap.

 Finding the right photographer for your wedding should take some time & effort.
 And why not!
 Its your big day!!
 Your wedding photographer is one of those few people that will help preserve the memories of your big day.
 And after all, the one you chose, shall always be the Best photographer for your wedding.

 What I have expressed here is entirely my personal opinion about and understanding of Wedding Photography & experiences to create this post.

-©2009-2012 All Rights Reserved.
+©2009-2014 All Rights Reserved.
 Ramit Batra is a Lifestyle and Contemporary Wedding Photographer based out of India.
-Ramit has photographed & documented destination weddings in India & abroad.
-And is available for photography assignments worldwide.
+Ramit has photographed & documented over 200 weddings in Delhi, Jaipur, Udaipur, Goa, Kerala, Hyderabad, Singapore, USA, Thailand, Mauritius and Sri Lanka, to name a few.
+Ramit is available for photography assignments worldwide.